As a third consequence of your classroom management plan, I recommend a letter home to parents.

 Why A Letter Home

 There are three reasons why you should send a letter home as a third consequence.
-None of which has anything to do with parents providing punishment or further consequence.

 1. Parents have a right to know.

+If a child breaks your classroom rules three times in one day, his or her parents have a right to know.
 One of the most common complaints parents have is that they’re not adequately informed of problems and concerns.
 A third-consequence letter ensures that they are.

 3. It forces full-scale accountability.